NREL/hercules/README.md

 # Running [Eagle]

-Running emu_python in full requires installing AMR-Wind (likely on eagle/HPC).
+Running hercules in full requires installing AMR-Wind (likely on eagle/HPC).
-The steps are detailed below, and assume that you have already installed the other parts of emu_python as described above under **Installation**.
+The steps are detailed below, and assume that you have already installed the other parts of hercules as described above under **Installation**.

 ### Setting up AMR-WIND